 What if you are not eligible for care

-If you are not eligible for support funded by Borough of Poole, we will help you to find out what else is available.
+If you are not eligible for funded support, we will help you to find out what else is available.
 There are a range of other services available that can help you stay well and maintain your independence.
-You can find more information on Adult Social Care in the Borough of Poole or Care and Support Directory, or contact our Helpdesk on 01202 633902 or email at firstname.lastname@example.org.
+You can find more information about Adult Social Care on our Adult Social Care services page.
+You can also use the Care and Support Directory, or contact our Helpdesk on 01202 633902 or email firstname.lastname@example.org.

 Your support plan

 We will work with you to prepare and agree a support plan.
 This describes how your needs will be met and how your outcomes can be achieved.

 You will be able to use your personal budget to fund meeting your care needs and to support the goals/outcomes identified in your support plan.
 These needs can be met via: